UQ-PAC/BASIL/docs/development/basil-il.md

 # Basil Intermediate Language (IL)

 Basil IL is the canonical textual representation of the basil IR datastructure.
 It can be serialised and laoded back into IR, and aims to be terse and human readable but precise and unambiguous.

-Below is an example for a procedure extracted from CNTLM
+Below is an example for a procedure extracted from CNTLM.

-There is a grammar available here: [basil-il-grammar.pdf](basil-il-grammar.pdf).
+There is a grammar available here: https://uq-pac.github.io/BASIL/docs/basil-il/BasilIR.html

 ```
 memory $mem : (bv64 -> bv8);